 On 13 and 14 July 2020, the Australian Law Reform Commission will host the Australasian Law Reform Agencies Conference (ALRAC) in Brisbane, Australia.

-ALRAC 2020 will bring together law reform agencies from across the region to explore what is working – and what is not – in the field of law reform today.
-The Conference will cover issues relating to substantive law reform topics, including reform of family law and family violence, and also issues more specific to the processes and administration of law reform agencies.
-Speakers will include legal experts, experienced government lawyers and leading practitioners from across the region.
+ALRAC 2020 will bring together people involved in law reform across Australasia and beyond, to explore what is working – and what is not – in the field of law reform today.
+The Conference will focus on family law and family violence reforms, and also on the processes and administration of law reform agencies.
+Speakers will include legal experts, experienced government lawyers and leading practitioners.

 To keep updated on ALRAC 2020 sign up below: